-This Sustainability Report (the "Report") provides a summary of Amara's approaches, initiatives and strategies related to sustainability and responsible business practices.
-The information presented in this Report covers the reporting period from 1 January to 31 December 2020.
+This Sustainability Report (this "Report") provides a summary of Amara's approaches, initiatives and strategies related to sustainability and responsible business practices.
+The information presented in this Report covers the reporting period from 1 January to 31 December 2021 (the "Reporting Period").